alelken/website/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

-## Job Applications with Firebase
+## Job Applications with Firestore and MongoDB

+Job applications are written directly to Firestore.
+Uploaded resumes are sent to an API that stores them in MongoDB and returns a URI.
+That URI is saved alongside the application record in Firestore.

-Job applications are saved directly to Firestore and uploaded resumes are stored in Firebase Storage.
-Copy `.env.example` to `.env` and fill in your Firebase project credentials to enable this functionality.
+Copy `.env.example` to `.env` and fill in your Firebase project credentials.
+Set `VITE_RESUME_UPLOAD_ENDPOINT` to the URL of the upload API handling the MongoDB storage.